mmerlyn/sensor-stream/README.md

 ## Notes

-This project was built as part of **CS 649 Big Data Tools & Methods** at San Diego State University.
+This project was done as part of **CS 649 Big Data Tools & Methods** at San Diego State University.